 The Center for Food Safety in Hong Kong also warns that if processed incorrectly, the cassava plant can possibly become toxic.
 This is very rarely the case with commercially packaged tapioca, but toxicity has been reported several times in the past.
 (9)

-It comes in many forms: flour, starch, pearls and flakes.
+- It comes in many forms: flour, starch, pearls and flakes.
 All types of tapioca are able to be used pretty interchangeably, however tapioca flour or starch tends to be the best variety to use when baking.
-Of all the types of tapioca sold today, tapioca pearls are the most widely available and commonly sold.

 Get FREE Access!